 Hence, for the Government to talk about a "balanced budget" means they refuse to fund any investment for the nation's future.
 What is even more harmful is for a Government to try and operate on a "surplus" because, that can only happen by reducing the savings capacity of the Private Sector.

 No Government should be created to make a profit out of its people.

-While the above diagram is correct in respect to Government funding and spending, a major addition to the Public Sector tank is missing.
+While the above diagram is correct in respect to Government funding and spending, a major addition to the Private Sector tank is missing.
 This addition is the huge amount of interest bearing credit that is created by the private banks, and is responsible for the ever growing mountain of debt placed on the shoulders of the public.
 This private bank credit far exceeds the amount spent by the Government

 In reality, it is this poorly regulated supply of "fictional money" that is responsible for the inflationary, and deliberately derived deflationary pressures that are inflicted on society through continuous boom and bust cycles.
 The banks have very skilfully foisted the blame on the Government because, the Government tries to manipulate inflation through the futile adjustment of interest rates and the fractional reserve ratio.

 The futility of this approach is amply proven by the ongoing boom and bust cycles that have occurred throughout the last century, and continue to occur today.